 It's okay if you can't get all of these, as long as you still obtain 5 minutes of data for each class.
 However, your model will perform better in the real world if it was trained on a representative dataset.

 There's no guarantee your model will perform well in the presence of sounds that were not included in its training set, so it's important to make your dataset as diverse and representative of real-world conditions as possible.

-The ST B-L475E-IOT01A developer board has enough memory to capture 60 seconds of audio at a time.
+The amount of audio that can be captured in one go varies depending on a device's memory.
+The ST B-L475E-IOT01A developer board has enough memory to capture 60 seconds of audio at a time, and the Arduino Nano 33 BLE Sense has enough memory for 16 seconds.
 To capture 60 seconds of audio, set the sample length to

 60000.
 Because the board transmits data quite slowly, it will take around 7 minutes before a 60 second sample appears in Edge Impulse.

 Once you've captured around 10 minutes of data, it's time to start designing an Impulse.